PWiercioch/AGH-Racing/README.md

 ### Potentiometers-data-analysis

-Scripts used to analyze data from linear potentiometers mounted on a race cars dampers.
-Allowed to validate numerical simulations.
+Scripts used to analyse data from linear potentiometers mounted on a race cars dampers.
+Allowed validating numerical simulations.

 ### Prometheus-HPC_Cluster-automation